 Consequently, mesothelioma lawsuits and other asbestos-related lawsuits followed, forcing the company to set up an asbestos trust fund to ensure future claimants were compensated.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 A.P.
 Green Industries History

 In order to withstand such extreme temperatures, A.P.
-Green Industries, just as with an array of other companies prior to regulations, relied on asbestos.
-In fact, asbestos was used in several A.P.
+Green Industries, just as with an array of other companies in the past, relied on asbestos.
+Asbestos was used in several A.P.
 Green Industries products, including:

 - A. P. Green Insulating Cement

 Workers from many different occupational fields began developing malignant mesothelioma, asbestos-related lung cancer, and other asbestos injuries due to the constant exposure of asbestos fibers from company’s products.

 In just a little over 12 years, from 1995 to 2007, A.P.
 Green Industries faced an astounding 357,000 asbestos-related lawsuits, brought against them by numerous workers and contractors who fell ill from constant asbestos exposure.

 In 2002, the company filed for Chapter 11 bankruptcy.
 Although they cited an economic recession for the reason behind filing for bankruptcy, the primary reason stemmed from the exorbitant amount of asbestos-related lawsuits brought against them.